Wrestling mask: The mask in British wrestling

-Another successful masked wrestler from the 1970s was blue-eye martial artist Kung Fu, played by Eddie Hamill, who lost his mask after a 1976 televised defeat by Mick McManus but continued to wrestle unmasked still as Kung Fu, winning the British Heavy Middleweight Championship in 1986.
+Another successful masked wrestler from the 1970s was blue-eye martial artist Kung Fu, played by Eddie Hamill (1943-2025), who lost his mask after a 1976 televised defeat by Mick McManus but continued to wrestle unmasked still as Kung Fu, winning the British Heavy Middleweight Championship in 1986.

 At Christmas 1979, Big Daddy defeated and unmasked Mr. X on television.
-Subsequently, during the 1980s in Joint Promotions, masked wrestlers were generally built towards being fodder for Big Daddy to defeat, unmask and humiliate in headline tag matches on ITV, such as the Spoiler (Drew McDonald) King Kendo (aka Red Devil), Battle Star, El Diablo, the Black Baron, the Masked Marauders tag team and The Emperor.
+Subsequently, during the 1980s in Joint Promotions, masked wrestlers were generally built towards being fodder for Daddy to defeat, unmask and humiliate in headline tag matches on ITV, such as the Spoiler (Drew McDonald) King Kendo (aka Red Devil), Battle Star (Barry Douglas), El Diablo, the Black Baron, the Masked Marauders tag team and The Emperor.
 Meanwhile in All Star Wrestling - apart from Nagasaki - they were mostly treated as short lived reflections of recent fads in popular culture.
 In 1995, All Star shows were frequently headlined by a masked tag team based on the Power Rangers franchise, until the copyright owners intervened.
 In the 21st century, El Ligero wrestled successfully for both the traditional and American-style promotions.

+The mask in French wrestling

+Bauer as the Masked Wrestler of Paris in the 1860s, would be followed by more masked wrestlers in his home country.
+A wrestling mask was known in France as a "cagoule" (hood) and fans would often chant "he he la cagoule" to encourage the babyface to unmask a masked heel.
+Doing so, however, was banned under French wrestling rules - if unmasked, a wrestler would crouch on the mat face-down until the referee restored his mask.
+(This tactic was adopted by Mexican lucha libre [see above] and it became one of the reasons why masks became the rule there.)

+One of the earliest successes of televised wrestling in France was the feud between babyface masked wrestler L'Ange Blanc, and black clad heel masked wrestler Le Bourreau de Bethune Another successful masked heel of the 1960s was L'Homme Masqué (The Masked Man).
+Spanish wrestler Angelito initially wore a silver mask in France before taking it off midway through a 1971 televised match with Jacky Richard.
+Another Spaniard, Oscar "Crusher" Verdu, who wrestled under a mask as Der Henker, would win the French Heavyweight Championship in 1983.
+Der Henker was previously played in the early 1970s by Remy Bayle.
+British wrestler Dave Larsen wrestled in France under a mask as Zarak.
+In the 1980s, masks were primarily worn as a component of more outlandish characters such as the tag teams Les Piranhas and Les Maniaks (a team of evil masked clowns) and Mambo Le Primitiv, based on the film character of King Kong.
+This tradition continued in the early 21st century with Cybernic Machine, a masked wrestler playing a "computer virus" character, who was a successful heel in France.